Grand National: Jockeys

-Peter Scudamore technically lined up for thirteen Grand Nationals without winning but the last of those was the void race of 1993, which meant that he officially competed in twelve Nationals.
+Peter Scudamore technically lined up for thirteen Grand Nationals without winning, but the last of those was the void race of 1993, which meant that he officially competed in twelve Nationals.

 Many other well-known jockeys have failed to win the Grand National.
 These include champion jockeys such as Terry Biddlecombe, John Francome, Josh Gifford, Stan Mellor, Jonjo O'Neill (who never finished the race) and Fred Rimell.
 Three jockeys who led over the last fence in the National but lost the race on the run-in ended up as television commentators: Lord Oaksey (on Carrickbeg in 1963), Norman Williamson (on Mely Moss in 2000), and Richard Pitman (on Crisp in 1973).
-Dick Francis also never won the Grand National in 8 attempts although he did lead over the last fence on Devon Loch in the 1956 race, only for the horse to collapse under him when well in front only 40 yd from the winning post.
+Dick Francis also never won the Grand National in 8 attempts, although he did lead over the last fence on Devon Loch in the 1956 race, only for the horse to collapse under him when well in front only 40 yd from the winning post.
 Pitman's son Mark also led over the last fence, only to be pipped at the post when riding Garrison Savannah in 1991.
 David Dick won the 1956 Grand National on E.S.B. when Devon Loch collapsed.
 He also holds the record for the number of clear rounds – nine times, though this has been surpassed by Ruby Walsh (11).
 Since 1986, any jockey making five or more clear rounds has been awarded the Aintree Clear Rounds Award.

 Horse welfare

 Statistics

 The Grand National has been described by the BBC as higher risk than lots of other horse races.
 According to the British Horseracing Authority, as of 2022, the five-year average fatality rate for jump racing was 0.43%.
 However, the rate for the Grand National over the last ten runnings was more than twice as high, at 1.12%.
+Concerns about the safety of the race's entrants have been present since the National's earliest years.
+When covering the 1939 race, the Liverpool Mercury wrote that there was "no doubt [the race was] a very exciting spectacle, but we can no more be reconciled to it on that account than we are to cockfighting bull-baiting or any other popular pastime which is attended with the infliction of wanton torture on any living being."